techntv/makeyourcv/src/src/index.md

 ## Header-Links

-The header-links script ([`/static/scripts/header-links.js`](https://github.com/cofl/metalsmith-markdown-site-template/blob/gh-pages/src/src/static/static/scripts/header-links.js)) automatically generates a table of contents like the one on the left from the headers on your page.
+The header-links script ~~(`/static/scripts/header-links.js`)~~ automatically generates a table of contents like the one on the left from the headers on your page.
 By default, it inserts it into a `div` with the id `nav`, so __don't use that in your code__!!!
 Everything in it will be overridden.

+__Update:__ The header-links.js script has been replaced.
+Now, to automagically generate navigation, simply add the following in the YAML header of your markdown file:

+    generate:
+      nav: true

 If you want to add HTML before or after the generated ToC, throw a `template` in the YAML header for your markdown file (see [index.md](https://raw.githubusercontent.com/cofl/metalsmith-markdown-site-template/gh-pages/src/src/render/index.md)).
 The one for this page looks like this: